-- (1) The U.S. Patent and Trademark Office has issued a Notice of Final Determination that a patent with this subject matter is eligible for patent term extension with an expiry of September 17, 2021. - (2) A European patent with this subject matter may also be entitled to supplemental protection in one or more countries in Europe, and the length of any such extension will vary by country.
-For example, supplementary protection certificates have been issued related to the indicated products for patents in at least the following countries: - denosumab France, Italy, Spain and the United Kingdom, expiring in 2025 - cinacalcet France, Germany, Spain and the United Kingdom, expiring in 2019; and Italy, expiring in 2020 - carfilzomib France, Germany, Italy and Spain, expiring in 2030 - panitumumab France, Germany, Italy, Spain and the United Kingdom, expiring in 2022 - romiplostim France, Germany, Italy, Spain and the United Kingdom, expiring in 2024 - blinatumomab France, Italy and Spain, expiring in 2029 - talimogene laherparepvec Italy, expiring in 2026 - (3) A patent with this subject matter may be entitled to patent term extension in the United States.
+- (1) A European patent with this subject matter may also be entitled to supplemental protection in one or more countries in Europe, and the length of any such extension will vary by country.
+For example, supplementary protection certificates have been issued related to the indicated products for patents in at least the following countries: - denosumab France, Italy, Spain and the United Kingdom, expiring in 2025 - · cinacalcet Germany expiring in 2019; France, Italy, Spain and the United Kingdom, expiring in 2020 - carfilzomib France, Germany, Italy and Spain, expiring in 2030 - romiplostim France, Germany, Italy, Spain and the United Kingdom, expiring in 2024 - panitumumab France, Germany, Italy, Spain and the United Kingdom, expiring in 2022 - evolocumab France and Spain, expiring in 2030 - blinatumomab France, Italy and Spain, expiring in 2029 - erenumab Italy expiring in 2033 - talimogene laherparepvec Spain, expiring in 2026; France, Germany, Italy and the United Kingdom, expiring in 2027 - (2) A patent with this subject matter may be entitled to patent term extension in the United States.